MCU Connection Guide

 Systempage to confirm all MCU connection statuses are normal.

-- Ensure you use the correct IDs actually searched for during this connection test.
+- Ensure you use the correct ID actually searched during this connection test.

-- If configuring multiple toolboards, update the ID in each
+- If configuring multiple toolboards, update the ID for each

 [mcu]section one by one. - RS232 toolboards must include the

-baud: 250000andrestart_method: commandparameters. - After restoring the configuration, the original printer parameters (such as stepper motor, limit switch settings, etc.) will remain unchanged.
+baud: 250000andrestart_method: commandparameters. - After restoring the configuration, the original printer parameters (such as stepper motor and endstop settings) will remain unchanged.

-At this point, MCU connection troubleshooting and configuration restoration are complete.
+The MCU connection troubleshooting and configuration restoration are now complete.